-7.1.5 Pressure-regulating valve.
-When available system water pressure exceeds 150 psi, a pressure-regulating valve acceptable to the FAHJ shall be installed before the system riser.
-Such valves shall be adjusted to restrict the outlet pressure to a maximum of 150 psi at any flow or no flow.
+7.1.5 Pressure-reducing valve.
+If maximum static pressure from the water supply exceeds 130 psi, a pressure-reducing valve acceptable to the FAHJ shall be installed before the system riser.
+If pressure reducing valves are installed a pressure relief valve shall be installed and set at 175 psi.
 When such valves are installed submittal documents must include manufacturer information sheets along with charts showing the dimensions (size) and flow characteristics inlet and outlet pressures at various flows for the type of valve being installed, and the valve shall be included in the design calculations.